MaryCodes01/MaryCodes01/README.md

 - 🌱 I’m currently learning **JavaScript**

 - 👨‍💻 Skills
- <br>Detail-oriented professional, resourceful problem solver who approaches challenges with tenacity and a growth mindset.
+ <br>Detail-oriented professional with a strong commitment to delivering high quality work.
+A resourceful problem solver who approaches challenges with tenacity and a growth mindset.
 Committed to finding viable solutions and continuously expanding my knowledge to overcome any obstacles.

 - 💬 BIO
 <br> **Embarking on a new journey, further developing my skills as a versatile and collaborative professional.
 I have a strong passion for learning, and eagerly seeking opportunities to expand my skillset.**